 - Big gifts / splurges – these are for that special someone who you’re going to drop at least a couple hundo on.

 If you’ve read my previous posts, you may recognize certain themes in this list: functionality, practicality, quality, and value.
 (Hmm, when I read those words I think “boring”.)
 In any case, I would be thrilled to receive anything on this list (full disclosure: I own almost every item and love each one), and I think the foodie or epicurean in your life would, too.

 A lot of these items are recommended by America’s Test Kitchen, and that’s no accident.
 Bridget, Julia, and the ATK gang are kitchen and cooking experts, their equipment testing process is thorough and rigorous, and I trust their suggestions.

 On a final note – these recommendations are purely my own.
 The reality is, I’ve used (or consumed) almost everything on this list for years, and so I’m a giant fangirl.
 I just love them and think others might, too!

 The list is in (mostly) ascending order by price.
 Happy shopping!

-1. Gourmet salt, nut butter, olive oil, vinegar
+1. Gourmet salt, nut butter, olive oil, vinegar, or chocolate

 Bonus points if it’s local and/or sustainably-produced.
 I like to stick with something that’s not straight sugar – we’ll all get enough candy this month without buying it for each other as gifts!
 My go-to providers are JEM Organics Nut Butters and Jacobsen Salt Co. $5 and up at local retailers.